 arches-project create my_project

 python C:\Projects\ENV\Scripts\arches-project create my_project

-On Windows, with the current Arches beta release, v4.0b3, the above command will end in an error on the last step of the command.
+On Windows, the above command will end in an error on the last step of the command.
 The workaround for this is to enter

 my_project\my_project\(the directory that contains

 bower.json) and run this command:

 On Windows, you must specify the path to your GDAL library before continuing.
 Open